cozy/cozy-stack/docs/cli/cozy-stack_serve.md

       --mail-port int                    mail smtp port (default 465) --mail-username string             mail smtp username
-      --password-reset-interval string   minimal duration between two password reset (default "15m") --realtime-url string              URL for realtime in the browser via webocket, redis or in-memory --sessions-url string              URL for the sessions storage, redis or in-memory --subdomains string                how to structure the subdomains for apps (can be nested or flat) (default "nested")
+      --password-reset-interval string   minimal duration between two password reset (default "15m") --rate-limiting-url string         URL for rate-limiting counters, redis or in-memory --realtime-url string              URL for realtime in the browser via webocket, redis or in-memory --sessions-url string              URL for the sessions storage, redis or in-memory --subdomains string                how to structure the subdomains for apps (can be nested or flat) (default "nested")